20 + Best Free Things to do in Rome, Italy

 Heading to Rome, Italy, and in search of some of the best free things to do?
-In this Rome guide, I am covering some of the best free things you will actually want to do during your vacation to Rome, the eternal city!
+In this Rome guide, I am covering some of the best free attractions you will actually want to visit during your vacation to Rome, the eternal city!
 I was shocked to learn how many attractions in Rome were completely free to do, so let’s jump in!

 Have you been to Italy before?
 Check out these Italy travel tips!